Salah856/AWS_WhitePapers_Summary/ML_Lens.md

 - Perform model inference and bird species identification on AWS DeepLens
 - If you want to deploy an ML model to a platform other than the specific platform that you trained it for, you must first optimize the model using Sagemaker Neo.

+- Model Deployment Approaches

+- Amazon SageMaker provides model hosting services for model deployment, and provides an HTTPS endpoint where the ML model is available to provide inferences.
+- Specify the name of one or more models in production variants, and the ML compute instances
+- Amazon SageMaker launches the ML compute instances and deploys the model, or models, as model can then use the endpoint to make inferences.